protontypes/open-sustainable-technology/README.md

 - [InfrastructureSystems.jl](https://github.com/NREL-SIIP/InfrastructureSystems.jl) - provides utilities to support data models for infrastructure modeling in NREL-SIIP.
 - [openleadr](https://www.lfenergy.org/projects/openleadr/) - Open Automated Demand Response (OpenADR) is an open and interoperable information exchange model and emerging smart grid standard.
 - [GridCal](https://github.com/SanPen/GridCal) - aims to be a complete platform for power systems research and simulation.
+- [pyehub](https://gitlab.com/energyincities/python-ehub) - A python-based, modular and nestable implementation of the Energy Hub model (balancing demand and supply, system capacity sizing and network flows using Mixed-Integer Linear Programming).

 ## Energy Consumption